 I love that they serve really fresh food-like everything is made from scratch – which means when I eat their Pimento Cheese appetizer, I know exactly what went into making it so good!

-You only need three items to make this tasty appetizer that can pull double-duty as a sandwich spread.
+You only need three items to make this classic Southern cheese spread:

 - Kerrygold Dubliner Cheese